yusinto/indigo/_posts/2018-01-14-async-generator-functions.markdown

 - of
 blog: true
 ---
 An exciting new feature of js is async generator functions.
+A normal function in javascript is run from beginning till end i.e. run to completion.
+Once invoked, the entire body of the function is executed until the end is reached.
+You can't stop or pause the execution of an ordinary js function.

+Generator functions however, does not run to completion.
+You use the yield keyword to pause function execution and then the next() method to continue execution.

 ## Goal
 Use async generator functions right now with babel.